 For purposes of this section 22, “load exclusion” means a distinct and separately metered load of «Customer Name» for which BPA is not the exclusive wholesale provider and that is excluded from BPA’s WRAP participation.

-«Customer Name»’s request for a load exclusion, and BPA’s decision of whether to allow such load exclusion, shall be pursuant to section X of Exhibit J.
+«Customer Name»’s request for a load exclusion, and BPA’s decision of whether to allow such load exclusion, shall be pursuant to section 5 of Exhibit J.

 END LOAD FOLLOWING template.